saytat/Notebooks/visual_stories.md

 _thewindow
 _wanderlust

+The seal glided down effortlessly and held her gaze, just for a moment.
+But that would come afterwards, if at all.
+Berger - in Why Look at Animals -  writes: "By no other species except man will the animal's look be recognised as familiar.
+Other animals are held by the look.
+Man becomes aware of himself returning the look."
+Weronisia stongly feels that everyone should be afraid of crocodiles.
+Everyone, excpet her.
+She adoers them.
+Weronisia is three.
+She has a stuffed toy crockodile.
+In some of her books, or puzzles there are images of the animal whose photographic likeness she hasen't yet seen.
+She actually knows a lot about her favorite animal and loves it dearly despite (or perhaps because of) its fierce reputation.

 Caption for an unseen image:
 Teju Cole in facebook as caption for a photo from Venice:
 "John said he'd stopped taking pictures sometime in the 1980s because (my words now, as I forget exactly what he said) the kind of looking you do for a photograph forecloses other kinds of seeing.
 What he has photographed he has a hard time writing about.
 So he stops taking photographs."